Introduction to DMAIC Model with Examples

 We’ve used the SIPOC diagram in our example.
 Let’s revisit our bus problem.

-The team members have been identified: three school staff previously trained as Six Sigma Champions.
-The customers have been identified: the class teachers, children and the parents.
+Three school staff previously trained as Six Sigma Champions have identified the team members.
+The customers are the class teachers, children, and parents.
 The entire current process of ‘School bus pick up’ is mapped.
-It starts from the driver coming to the bus depot and ends with the children entering the classroom.
+It starts with the driver coming to the bus depot and ends with the children entering the classroom.

-The important elements in this process are known as CTQs or Critical to Quality elements.
+The essential elements in this process are known as CTQs or Critical to Quality elements.
 What are the elements that make for a quality bus drive?

 After a considerable amount of brainstorming with the customers, the six sigma team has identified the following factors: